common name: a predatory mite

 Neoseiulus californicus females can lay up to four eggs a day.
 However, two eggs per day is the average.
 Eggs take from 1.5 to 4.0 days to hatch depending on the temperature.
 Eggs hatch into six-legged larvae, which can progress to the protonymphal stage without feeding.
 The larval stage can last from 0.5 to 1.0 day.
 Neoseiulus californicus then passes through two nymphal stages: protonymph and deutonymph.
 Both stages (protonymph and deutonymph) are active feeders.
 Each nymphal stage can last from 1.0 to 3.0 days.
 Total developmental time can be as short as 4.0 days or as long as 12.0 days depending on the temperature.
 Neoseiulus californicus develops more quickly at higher temperatures.
 Adults live for approximately 20 days.

 Neoseiulus californicus develops faster when consuming the twospotted spider mite, Tetranychus urticae Koch, than when consuming other prey sources.
-However, it will also successfully develop and reproduce when consuming other mite species including: Aculus schlechtendali (Nalepa), Oligonychus pratensis (Banks), O. perseae Tuttle, O. ilicis (McGregor), Panonychus ulmi (Koch), Phytonemus pallidus (Banks), Polyphagotarsonemus (Stenotarsonemus) latus Banks (the broad mite), and Phytonemus pallidus L. (the cyclamen mite).
+However, it will also successfully develop and reproduce when consuming other mite species including: Aculus schlechtendali (Nalepa), Oligonychus pratensis (Banks), Oligonychus perseae Tuttle, Oligonychus ilicis (McGregor), Panonychus ulmi (Koch), Phytonemus pallidus (Banks), Polyphagotarsonemus (Stenotarsonemus) latus Banks (the broad mite), and Phytonemus pallidus L. (the cyclamen mite).
 Many of these mites are crop pests.
 It can also survive and reproduce by consuming thrips and other small insects, but reproduction is very low.
 Neoseiulus californicus can even survive for a short period of time by consuming only pollen.

 Figure 5.
 A strawberry leaf infested with twospotted spider mite, Tetranychus urticae Koch, adults and their eggs.
 Photograph by Lyle Buss, University of Florida.

 Neoseiulus californicus is used commercially around the world to control the twospotted spider mite and several other economically important mites on avocado, citrus, dwarf hops, grapes, raspberries, roses and other ornamentals, strawberries, and several vegetable crops.
-It has been shown to effectively control the twospotted spider mite and P. pallidus on strawberries in glasshouses in the UK and in greenhouses in Argentina.
-In the U.S., N. californicus has been used successfully to control twospotted spider mites on field grown strawberries in southern California and Florida.
-Neoseiulus californicus has also been used to control the twospotted spider mite on dwarf hops and to control O. perseae on avocado, to mention a few examples.
+It has been shown to effectively control the twospotted spider mite and Phytonemus pallidus on strawberries in glasshouses in the UK and in greenhouses in Argentina.
+In the U.S., Neoseiulus californicus has been used successfully to control twospotted spider mites on field grown strawberries in southern California and Florida.
+Neoseiulus californicus has also been used to control the twospotted spider mite on dwarf hops and to control Oligonychus perseae on avocado, to mention a few examples.

 Figure 6.
 Commercial presentation of Neoseiulus californicus (McGregor) to be released on the field (courtesy of Koppert Biological Supply Co.).
 Photograph by Elena Rhodes, University of Florida.